 Migrate a SQL Server database to Azure

-This short article provides a brief outline of two options for migrating a SQL Server database to Azure.
+This article provides a brief outline of two options for migrating a SQL Server database to Azure.
+Azure has three primary options for migrating a production SQL Server database.
+This article focuses on the following two options:

 - SQL Server on Azure VMs: A SQL Server instance installed and hosted on a Windows Virtual Machine running in Azure, also known as Infrastructure as a Service (IaaS).